 The medieval culture gave great importance to numbers.
 Numbers like 1, 3, 5, 7, 9, 12, 14 and 40 held great spiritual and symbolic significance during that time.
 Numbers were not only sacred to religion but also significant to art, science, astronomy, architecture, mathematics and music.
 Numbers were generally used to create order and maintain hierarchy in society.
 The concept of the 'golden ratio' or 'golden number' was maintained to create balance, visual appeal and harmony.
-It is in this religious and historical background of numbers that the French Renaissance writer Francois Rabelais makes comic and distorted use of numbers in his novel Gargantua and Pantagruel.
+The French Renaissance writer Francois Rabelais makes comic and distorted use of numbers in his novel Gargantua and Pantagruel against this religious and historical background.

-The Russian literary critic Mikhail Bakhtin in his book Rabelais and His World talks about the carnivalesque nature of numbers that toppled the logic of official culture.
-The highly exaggerated numbers used by Rabelais did not actually possess any religious or mystical value in his novel; instead these numbers were linked to the abundance of carnival.
+The Russian literary critic Mikhail Bakhtin in his book Rabelais and His World discusses the carnivalesque use of numbers, which undermines their original spiritual and symbolic significance.
+The highly exaggerated numbers used by Rabelais did not actually possess any religious or mystical value in his novel instead these numbers were linked to the abundance of carnival and they contributed to parody and carnival laughter.
 The carnival spirit mocked the sanctity and seriousness of the numbers by repetition and excess.